pauly/lightwaverf/README.md

 # lightwaverf

-LightWaveRF wifi link communication for command line home automation - see http://www.lightwaverf.com
+LightWaveRF wifi link communication for command line home automation.
+A ruby gem for lightwaverf home automation.
+See http://www.lightwaverf.com

 Get a LightWaveRF wifi link http://amzn.to/V7yPPK and a remote socket http://amzn.to/RkukDo